-- inform the DSL immediately - not investigate it themselves - write careful notes of what they have witnessed, heard or were told including: - o name, age and address of the student - o nature of their concern what the student has said - physical signs and behavioural indicators - o tutor's name - when and where the even occurred and details of any one else who was present - what was said about confidentiality and their response. - o the name and address (if known) of the alleged abuser - o details of who is aware and any advice received or taken
+- inform the DSL immediately - not investigate it themselves - write careful notes of what they have witnessed, heard or were told including: o name, age and address of the student - o nature of their concern what the student has said - o physical signs and behavioural indicators - o tutor's name - o when and where the even occurred and details of any one else who was present - o what was said about confidentiality and their response. - o the name and address (if known) of the alleged abuser - o details of who is aware and any advice received or taken

-Tutors must then sign and date the notes and pass onto the DSL who will follow this up with appropriate actions and record all details on a Single Central Record.
+Tutors must then record these notes on the secure online form on the administration system.
+The DSL who will follow this up with appropriate actions and record all details on a Single Central Record.